ArapzRuto/Mental-Health-Analytics/README.md

 The dataset was cleaned and transformed before analysis by:

-- Handling missing values
+- Handled missing values
-- Removing inconsistencies
+- Removed inconsistencies
-- Standardizing categorical variables
+- Standardized categorical variables
-- Preparing fields for reporting and visualization
+- Prepared fields for reporting and visualization

 ---